F1R3FLY-io/MeTTa/hypercube.md

       Γ ⊢ A | x!(S): ◊(D {S / Q})
       Γ ⊢ A | x!(S): ◊ev(λQ.D, S)

-- Later: Cut-like rules for each rewrite target with a use of ev on an exponental object.
+- Later: Cut-like rules for each rewrite target with a use of ev on an exponential object.
 TODO: express extraction from wrapper in terms of coalgebraic structure of free GSLT.

     for(chan, cont)
     For(Chan, Pi)  Pi type holds lambda Pi(L) and in the consequent we could write ev(L, @E) instead of using sugar